dextercd/Noita-Synchronise-Expansive-Worlds/README.md

+# Archived

+This library has been integrated into [NoitaPatcher](https://github.com/dextercd/NoitaPatcher) to provide automatic compatibility with multiple versions of Noita.

+Please go use that instead.

-# Noita Synchronise Expansive Worlds
+## Noita Synchronise Expansive Worlds

 <img src="Logo/Logo.png" alt="NSEW" style="height: 350px; float:left;">